 Professor Jenny Hill

 Delivering the course within an institution

-The PDC can be delivered to staff within an institution either by Advance HE staff or by institutional staff who have successfully completed the Develop the Developer programme.
+The Personal Development for External Examiners course can be delivered to staff within an institution either by Advance HE staff or by institutional staff who have successfully completed the Institutional Development of External Examiners programme.
 The latter programme involves the following:

-- Participants complete the Professional Development Course for External Examiners
+- Participants complete the Personal Development for External Examiners course

-- Two or more facilitators complete the Develop the Developer programme
+- Two or more facilitators complete the Institutional Development of External Examiners programme

-- Institution is sub-licensed by Advance HE to deliver the PDC with the developers delivering the course
+- Institution is sub-licensed by Advance HE to deliver the Personal Development for External Examiners with the developers delivering the course

-Find out more about the Develop the Developer programme.
+Find out more about the Institutional Development of External Examiners.